Best Trail Camera for your Money in 2020

 |Stealth Cam PX12||View Price →|

 The Reconyx HyperFire 2 HF2X is one of the most game-changing trail cameras we’ve seen in recent years.
-It’s speedy, robust, and reliable.
+This model is speedy, robust, and reliable.
 Hence, it’s no wonder that we’ve decided to crown it the best in the category of trail cameras.

 A trail camera is useful only if it’s fast enough to trigger at the right moment.
 With the HyperFire 2 HF2X, you get super-fast ¼ of a second trigger speed.
 It can shoot a maximum of 10 frames per trigger.

-Apart from the fast trigger time, the movement detection of this game camera is highly accurate.
-It can detect animal activity within a range of 100 feet (30 meters).
+Apart from the incredible 0 2 second trigger speed, the movement detection of this game camera is highly accurate.
+It can catch animal activity within a detection range of 100 feet (30 meters).

-This means you’ll get very few empty frames, which will result in prolonged battery life and efficient utilization of the storage capacity.
+This means you’ll get very few empty frames with these trail cameras, which will result in prolonged battery duration and efficient utilization of the storage capacity.

 The detection angle is at 45 degrees, which almost perfectly matches the lens angle of 38 degrees.

-If you’re new to the world of trail cameras, you might have never heard how power efficient these little things are.
-The battery doesn’t last hours or days but a year or more.
+If you’re new to the world of trail cameras, you might have never heard how power-efficient these little things are.
+The battery of trail cameras doesn’t last hours or days but a year or more.
 The HyperFire 2 HF2X is no different, with a super long battery life of 16 to 24 months.

-It uses 12 AA batteries, and the user has to select the battery type in the menu – Lithium-ion or NiMH.
+It sports 12 AA batteries, and the user has to select the battery type – Lithium-ion or NiMH.
 However, there is no option for other battery types, such as alkaline.

 There’s a pretty good reason for this: there are many issues associated with alkaline batteries, such as swelling and leakage.
-As such, Reconyx discourages the use of alkaline batteries with this model, and won’t cover any problems arising from their use under warranty.
+As such, Reconyx discourages the use of alkaline batteries with their cameras and won’t cover any problems arising from their use under warranty.

-In tests with different batteries, we found that lithium batteries provide the best performance with the HF2X.
+In tests with different batteries, we found that lithium batteries provide the best performance with the HyperFire 2.

 The HyperFire 2 HF2X comes with a durable tree strap with a metal fastener on the backside.
 It also has a bracket in the front for the python cable lock.